 From the terminal, type alias and hit ENTER.
 This will print all the Alias commands on your system.

 As you can see, there are already a number of Alias commands on your system.

-Form the user’s home directory, open the .bashrc file in an editor.
+Next, open the .bashrc file in an editor like Vim or Nano.